Bilbottom/sql-learning-materials/docs/challenging-sql-problems/problems/gold/travel-plans.md

 >
 > Given the tables that your client has provided, find the fastest and cheapest route from New York to Paris, leaving after `2024-01-01 12:00:00-05:00`.
 >
-> Give a minimum of 30 minutes and a maximum of 2 hours for "interchange" time (the time between arrival and departure at the same location).
+> Give a minimum of 30 minutes and a maximum of 6 hours for "interchange" time, which is the time between arrival and departure at the same location.
 All costs are in the same currency (with no currency specified by the client).
 >
 > The output should have at most two rows (the fastest/cheapest routes, which may be the same route), with the columns:
 >